nothingexactly/Bond_Solver/README.md

 ## Synopsis

-This program uses performs gradient descent using automatic differentiation to find the Yield to Maturity of a bond.
+This program performs Newton-Raphson, using automatic differentiation to find the Yield to Maturity of a bond.

 Yet to be implemented is interactivity and visual output (d3.js)